Adamlong3/DynamicRad/README.md

 ---

 **DynamicRad** is a unified sparse-attention paradigm that reconciles kernel-friendly structure with content adaptivity for long video diffusion models (e.g., Wan2.1-14B and HunyuanVideo).
-By introducing an **Offline Bayesian Optimization (BO) pipeline** and a lightweight **Semantic Motion Router**, DynamicRad pushes the efficiency-quality Pareto frontier, achieving **1.7×–2.5× inference speedups** with **over 80% effective sparsity** on NVIDIA H100 GPUs, without the overhead of online neural architecture search.
+By introducing an **Offline Bayesian Optimization (BO) pipeline** and a lightweight **Semantic Motion Router**, DynamicRad achieves a strong efficiency-quality trade-off, obtaining **1.7×–2.5× inference speedups** with **over 80% effective sparsity** on NVIDIA H100 GPUs, without the overhead of online neural architecture search.

 ---